Joe Fleming reviews the nine workout habits that might be causing your joint pain or making it worse.

 Make sure you are fuelling your body properly for your workouts.
 This means eliminating (or at least significantly reducing your consumption of) processed foods, alcohol, sugar, and refined carbohydrates.
 These foods all are known to aggravate inflammation and pain.

-Focus on eating lots of anti-inflammatory foods like berries, leafy greens, and fatty fish.
-Instead of refined carbohydrates, focus on eating whole grains like oatmeal or whole wheat bread instead.
+Focus on eating many anti-inflammatory foods like berries, leafy greens, and fatty fish.
+Instead of refined carbohydrates, focus on eating whole grains like oatmeal or whole wheat bread.

 Skipping the Warm-up

 It is tempting to skip your warm-up and jump straight into the workout when you are short on time.
-This is one of the worst things you can do if you are struggling with joint pain, though.
+TThis is one of the worst things you can do if you struggle with joint pain.

-A thorough warm-up prepares your body for the workout, improves blood flow, and gets your joints ready for vigorous activity.
+A thorough warm-up prepares your body for the workout, improves blood flow, and prepares your joints for vigorous activity.

 Make sure your warm-up includes 5-10 minutes of light cardio, like walking, followed by 5-10 minutes of dynamic exercises that mimic the movements you will be doing during your workout.